todd-dsm/mac-ops/readme.md

 ---

-Manually:

-* Update macOS to the latest major or minor (patch) version
-* Install the Xcode CLI Tools: `xcode-select --install`
-* then run the phase-1 automation:
+Run the phase-1 automation; this will install some foundational tools and prep your system for the next phase.

 ```shell
 tools/install-prep.sh 2>&1 | tee /tmp/install-prep.out
 ```

-This is all over in `~03:30`; when it's all over, you will see:
+This is all over in `~02:11`; at the end, you will see:

 ```shell
          __                                     __